 This guide covers everything you need to know about visiting Kaieteur Falls in 2026: how to get there, what to expect, the best tour operators, and tips for making the most of your trip.
+This Kaieteur Falls tour guide covers everything you need to plan and book your trip in 2026, from prices and itineraries to the best time to visit.

 Why Kaieteur Falls is Special